 As the name suggests in a flat plate battery both plates are essentially an ‘open flat’ plate structure, here the lead oxide material is pasted on either side of the plate.
 In tubular batteries on the other hand the positive plate is a ‘Tube’ (made of cloth that holds the electrode inside it).
 The negative plate remains the same flat structure.

 The question here is how does that make a difference?

 Well practically speaking as we use and reuse these batteries the material on these plates sheds and falls to the bottom of the battery.
 This reduces the life of the battery.
 In the tubular battery on the other hand the tube helps to keep the material intact thus prolonging its life.

 Another major difference is that flat plate batteries have thinner plates and tubular batteries have thicker plates which are one of the major reasons why tubular batteries have a larger number of discharge cycles.

 Apologies for the detailed explanation but now we are well equipped to understand why a tubular battery is long-lasting and how a tubular battery is different from a flat plate battery.

-Another thing to know here is that batteries, in general, can be either a Sealed battery (Maintenance-free) or a Flooded battery.
+Another thing to know here is that batteries, in general, can be either Sealed batteries (Maintenance-free) or Flooded batteries.
 We can have either of these in any type of battery.
 So basically as the name suggests in a sealed battery there is no need for water topping as the electrolyte material of the battery need not be replenished in its entire life cycle.
 This makes it hassle-free unlike its counterpart a flooded battery.
 A flooded battery like you must have guessed needs frequent water topping and are cumbersome to maintain!

 That’s it.
 That was all the difference between lead-acid and tubular batteries.
 Welcome to the world of battery professionals!